benemenda/klocctl/README.md

 ---

-Example Repo where Cobra and Viper are used brilliantly: https://github.com/jgsqware/clairctl/
+Example Repo where Cobra and Viper is used well: https://github.com/jgsqware/clairctl/

+Updating the .travis.yml for go: https://docs.travis-ci.com/user/languages/go/